troii/Rudeltippen/README.md

 Step 3
 ------------------

-Completly delete your <INSTLLATIONFOLDER>
+Completly delete your INSTLLATIONFOLDER

 Step 4
 ------------------

-Unzip the latest version of Rudeltippen to your <INSTLLATIONFOLDER>
+Unzip the latest version of Rudeltippen to your INSTLLATIONFOLDER

 Step 5
 ------------------

 In Step 0 you did copy the application.conf from your previous installation, didn't you?
-Copy this file to your INSTLLATIONFOLDER>/conf and replace the existing file.
+Copy this file to your INSTLLATIONFOLDER/conf and replace the existing file.
 If you did not make of copy application.conf, even of you were told to, you need to rerun Step 2 (and only step 2!) of the Installation guid (see above).

 Step 6
 ------------------

 You are now ready to start Rudeltippen.
-If you are on UNIX or Mac you can just run the following command in your <INSTLLATIONFOLDER>
+If you are on UNIX or Mac you can just run the following command in your INSTLLATIONFOLDER

 ```bash
 startup.sh